devmaker.net

 Everyone who has ever run a Raspberry Pi as a smart home hub or mini server knows that constant, underlying fear: When will the MicroSD card give up?
 The tiny memory cards were never designed for 24/7 continuous operation and thousands of database write operations per minute.
 With the widespread adoption of the Raspberry Pi 5 and the official M.2 HAT+ board, the tide has now finally turned.
 2026 marks the end of the MicroSD era in the ambitious homelab.
 We'll show you why switching to NVMe SSDs is not just vital for Home Assistant, but essential for survival.

-Here is the translation: MicroSD cards were primarily developed for cameras and smartphones.
-Their purpose: to store large files (images, videos) sequentially and occasionally.
-However, an operating system like Linux (Raspberry Pi OS) or a smart home hub like Home Assistant does exactly the opposite.
+MicroSD cards were primarily developed for cameras and smartphones.
+Their purpose: storing large files (photos, videos) sequentially and occasionally.
+An operating system like Linux (Raspberry Pi OS) or a smart home hub like Home Assistant, however, does exactly the opposite.

-Here is the translation: Home Assistant logs hundreds of sensor values (temperature, power consumption, presence) every second in a SQLite database.
-These countless small, random write operations (Random I/O) put an enormous strain on the flash memory of the SD card.
-Without so-called "wear leveling" (which is reserved for SSD controllers), individual memory cells wear out extremely quickly.
-This often leads to corrupted file systems and system crashes after just a few months.
+Home Assistant logs hundreds of sensor values (temperature, power consumption, presence) into a SQLite database every second.
+These countless small, random writes (random I/O) put enormous strain on the SD card's flash memory.
+Without so-called "wear leveling" (which is reserved for SSD controllers), individual memory cells wear out extremely fast.
+Often, after just a few months, this leads to a corrupted file system and a system crash.

 Raspberry Pi 5 and PCIe change everything

 For a long time, switching to SSDs on the Raspberry Pi was clunky.
-You had to rely on unstable USB-to-SATA adapters that often failed to boot reliably.
-With the latest generation of Raspberry Pi (starting with the Pi 5), this problem is a thing of the past.
+You had to rely on unstable USB-to-SATA adapters that often didn't boot reliably.
+With the latest Raspberry Pi generation (from the Pi 5 on), that problem is a thing of the past.

-Here is the translation: The Raspberry Pi 5 features a native PCIe 2.0 interface.
-Combined with an M.2 HAT (Hardware Attached on Top), a full-fledged NVMe SSD can be connected directly via the PCIe bus.
+The Raspberry Pi 5 has a native PCIe 2.0 interface.
+Combined with an M.2 HAT (Hardware Attached on Top), a full NVMe SSD can be connected directly over the PCIe bus.
 The result is impressive:

-• System Stability: NVMe SSDs feature dedicated controllers, large caches, and excellent wear leveling.
-Even the most intensive database operations can barely make a dent in their lifespan.
+• System stability: NVMe SSDs have dedicated controllers, large caches and excellent wear leveling.
+Even the most intensive database operations barely dent their lifespan.

-Here is the translation: The Home Assistant development team has long recommended the use of SSDs (or eMMC storage) for serious installations.
-With the latest updates to the Home Assistant Operating System (HAOS), booting directly from an NVMe SSD on the Raspberry Pi has become easier than ever before.
+The Home Assistant development team has long recommended SSDs (or eMMC storage) for serious installations.
+With the latest updates to Home Assistant OS (HAOS), booting directly from an NVMe SSD on the Raspberry Pi has become easier than ever.

-Here is the translation: You simply need to flash the HAOS image onto the M.2 SSD using the Raspberry Pi Imager and change the boot order in the Raspberry Pi's EEPROM to "NVMe" (sudo rpi-eeprom-config --edit).
-After that, the system boots up blazingly fast and completely without an SD card within just a few seconds.
+You simply flash the HAOS image onto the M.2 SSD with the Raspberry Pi Imager and change the boot order in the Pi's EEPROM to "NVMe" (sudo rpi-eeprom-config --edit).
+After that the system boots blazingly fast, within a few seconds, completely without an SD card.

-Here is the translation: Anyone who in 2026 still sets up a new home server or smart home hub based on a MicroSD card is cutting corners in the wrong place.
-The frustration of a crashed system in the middle of the night and the loss of a painstakingly configured home automation setup far outweighs the savings of perhaps 15 euros.
+Anyone setting up a new home server or smart home hub on a MicroSD card in 2026 is cutting corners in the wrong place.
+The frustration of a system that crashes in the middle of the night and the loss of a painstakingly built home automation config isn't worth the savings of maybe 15 euros.

-Here is the translation: The combination of a Raspberry Pi 5, the official M.2 HAT+, and an affordable NVMe SSD (form factor 2230 or 2242) is currently the gold standard for a robust, long-lasting, and blazingly fast homelab.
+The combination of a Raspberry Pi 5, the official M.2 HAT+ and an affordable NVMe SSD (form factor 2230 or 2242) is currently the gold standard for a robust, long-lasting and blazingly fast homelab.

 > echo "your thoughts" >> end-of-microsd-nvme-ssds-homelab-2026.responses